codeforkjeff/dbt-sqlite/README.md

 [locks](https://sqlite.org/lockingv3.html) the database anyway, it's probably not worth the effort.

+- When inspecting the data types of columns, SQLite returns a blank value for columns in views (even if it's the result of a CAST) and in certain cases for columns in tables.
+These will show up in the generated docs as type 'UNKNOWN'.

 ## SQLite Extensions

 These modules from SQLean are needed for certain functionality to work: